grafana/loki/docs/sources/operations/blocking-queries.md

 - `filter`: a query with a log filter, e.g. `{env="prod"} |= "error"`
 - `limited`: a query without a filter or a metric aggregation

+**Note:** the order of patterns is preserved, so the first matching pattern will be used

 ## Observing blocked queries

 Blocked queries are logged, as well as counted in the `loki_blocked_queries` metric on a per-tenant basis.